CayleighLeishman/bachelors-complete/README.md

-# bachelors-complete
+Mission: Graduated - Bachelor's Complete
-After years of hard work and learning from amazing professors and peers, I’ve earned my Bachelor’s in Software Engineering!
-I’m excited to share this milestone with you all.
-Join me in celebrating, and let’s look ahead to what’s next!
-Event Details: Date: [loading] Time: [loading] Location: [loading]
+After years of hard work, coding challenges, and learning from incredible professors and peers, I’ve officially earned my Bachelor’s in Software Engineering!
+This page serves as a personal invitation to celebrate this milestone with me.

+What’s Inside
+A static HTML page with some interactive JavaScript

+Styled with custom CSS

+A background image of me to make it personal

+What's Next?
+The journey doesn’t stop here—next up, a Master’s degree!
+This page marks the first chapter, and I can’t wait to see where it takes me.

+Tech Used
+HTML for the page structure

+CSS for styling

+JavaScript for interactivity

+Feel free to explore, and thank you for celebrating with me!